-- (a) Any aggrieved or adversely affected person desiring to become a party in the quasi-judicial proceeding shall provide written notice to the clerk which notice shall, at a minimum, set forth the aggrieved or affected person's name, address, and telephone number, indicate how the aggrieved or affected person qualifies as an aggrieved or affected person and indicate whether the aggrieved or affected person is in favor of or opposed to the requested quasi-judicial action.
-The filing of notice with the clerk shall serve as notice to the parties of the aggrieved or affected person's intent to appear at the proceeding to testify, present evidence, bring forth witnesses, and cross-examine witnesses.
-The required notice must be received by the clerk no later than five business days at the close of business, which is 5:00 p.m., before the hearing. - (b) The written notice in subsection (a) above, filed with the clerk of a quasi-judicial body other than city commission for a quasi-judicial matter that will procedurally be forwarded to the city commission for consideration shall also serve as the notice for the aggrieved or affected person to appear at the proceeding held by the city commission on the same quasi-judicial matter.
+- (a) Aggrieved or adversely affected persons are entitled to a fair and impartial hearing, notice of the hearing, and an opportunity to be heard. - (ab) Any aggrieved or adversely affected person desiring to become a party in the quasi-judicial proceeding shall provide written notice to the clerk which notice shall, at a minimum, set forth the aggrieved or affected person's name, address, and telephone number, indicate how the aggrieved or affected person qualifies as an aggrieved or affected person and indicate whether the aggrieved or affected person is in favor of or opposed to the requested quasi-judicial action.
+The filing of notice with the clerk shall serve as notice to the parties of the aggrieved or affected person's intent to appear at the all applicable quasi-judicial proceedings to testify, present evidence, bring forth witnesses, and cross-examine witnesses.
+The required notice must be received by the clerk no later than five business days at the close of business, which is 5:00 p.m., before the any hearing. - (bc) The written notice in subsection (a) (b) above, filed with the clerk of a quasi-judicial body other than city commission for a quasi-judicial matter that will procedurally be forwarded to the city commission for consideration shall also serve as the notice for the aggrieved or affected person to appear at the proceeding held by the city commission on the same quasi-judicial matter.